-AUDITOR'S INDEPENDENCE DECLARATION

-UNDER SECTION 307C OF THE CORPORATIONS ACT 2001

-TO DIRECTORS OF

-ENERGY AND WATER OMBUDSMAN (WA) LTD
+AUDITOR'S INDEPENDENCE DECLARATION UNDER SECTION 307C OF THE CORPORATIONS ACT 2001 TO DIRECTORS OF ENERGY AND WATER OMBUDSMAN (WA) LTD the auditor independence requirements as set out in the Corporations Act 2001 in a. relation to the audit; and b. any applicable code of professional conduct in relation to the audit.

-I declare that, to the best of my knowledge and belief, during the year ended 30 June 2017 there have been no contraventions of:
+I declare that, to the best of my knowledge and belief, during the year ended 30 June 2018 there have been no contraventions of: